-This series of photographs will show the long-term results of the environment's effects on itself, as well as man-made objects.
+This series of photographs will show the long-term results of the environment's effects on itself, as well as upon man-made objects.
 As the name suggests, Reciprocity portrays the give and take relationship of nature's daily cycle.
 As a double entendre, it plays on photographic film's reluctance to record an image during excessively long exposures.

 These images show long-term environmental effects via photographs whose exposures aren't measured in fractions of a second, but in hours and days.
-These extraordinarily long exposures last nearly a millennia compared to their digitally-produced counterparts.
+These extraordinarily long exposures last nearly a millennia compared to their action-freezing counterparts.
 To demonstrate the effects of our ever-evolving world, the photographs in Reciprocity will actively show climate systems in motion; the threats they pose to man-made objects, as well as against the environment itself.

 While Focusing specifically on coastal areas, Reciprocity indirectly involves humankind via the evidence of structures and seawalls; barriers created to subdue powerful oceans and nature’s effects.
 Additional focus on sand migration and maritime forests affected by saltwater submersion due to the introduction of, and subsequent flooding of irrigation ditches will provide diversity.